Maximise your Avios, air miles and hotel points

 To top-up your account, click on ‘Make a one-off payment’ in your account:

 Once done you are taken to a payment page.
-As you can see, inputting the first four digits of your Amex card show that it is working:
+Amex is accepted.

 You can reduce your direct debit to as low as £1 per month in your online account to avoid overpaying.